DRAFT Statement of Work- Fort Belvoir Roofing SATOC IDIQ

 Buyer not available

-The National Reconnaissance Office (NRO), part of the Department of Defense, is seeking qualified contractors for the repair of a 44,810 square foot Protected Membrane Assembly (PMA) roof at its Westfields Campus in Chantilly, Virginia.
-The project aims to ensure the integrity of the facility's infrastructure through the solicitation of experienced contractors capable of executing the necessary repairs.
-A Draft Invitation for Bid (IFB) is expected to be released around February 21, 2025, with a site visit scheduled for March 20, 2025, where further registration details will be provided.
-Interested parties can reach out to Alisia Waldon at waldonal@nro.mil or Marcia Pacak at pacakmar@nro.mil for additional information.
+The National Reconnaissance Office (NRO) is seeking qualified contractors for the repair and recovery of a 44,810 square foot Protected Membrane Assembly (PMA) roof at its Westfields Campus in Chantilly, Virginia.
+This project aims to maintain the integrity of the NRO's infrastructure through the solicitation of experienced firms capable of executing the necessary roofing work.
+A Draft Invitation for Bid (IFB) is expected to be released around March 28, 2025, on the Acquisition Research Center (ARC) website, where interested parties can register to access bid documents.
+A site visit is anticipated on or around April 23, 2025, with further details regarding registration and participation to be provided closer to the date.
+For inquiries, interested parties may contact Alisia Waldon at waldonal@nro.mil or Marcia Pacak at pacakmar@nro.mil.

 Buyer not available